arkaht/cpp-curve-x/README.md

 # Curve-X
-**Curve-X is a small and easy-to-use C++ Bézier library to create 2D-splines with its own optional GUI editor.**
+**Curve-X is a small and easy-to-use C++ Bézier library to create 2D-splines with its own GUI editor.**

 *If you are a game developer working on its own C++ engine and you want to have fine control over your values (let's say: gamepad sensitivity, dynamic FOV depending on the player's speed, gravity force, particle effects, animations, etc.) for the sake of game feel, this project may interests you.*